khamidou/khamidou.github.io/_posts/2015-03-25-sales-page-teardown-workshop.markdown

 <h3 id="problems">Making readers realize they have a problem</h3>

 The writer starts with a long paragraph about the difficulties of freelancing.
-He has a deep understanding of his audience it shows: he manages to articulate what makes freelancing hard --- mainly, having to run a business while all you want to do is code/design.
+He has a deep understanding of his audience it shows.
+He manages to articulate what makes freelancing hard: having to run a business while all you want to do is code/design.

 The following paragraph is really smart because it's not asking for a sale right away.
 Instead the author paints us the picture of a life without having to look for leads.
 How great would it be?

 When writing a sales page, you have to keep in mind that people in general tend to forget about their pains.
-We get numb.
+We get numb to them.
 That's why you need to present an alternative.

 <h3 id="selling">Selling them on a solution</h3>

-After another paragraph showing how great life would be without having to look for leads, the writer introduces its service.
+The writer finally introduces its service.
 This paragraph, is really, really well written.
 Look at it:

 <img src="/images/workshop_teardown/5.png" class="img-responsive" />